ipl-uw/2019-CVPR-AIC-Track-2-UWIPL/README.md

 The vehicle keypoints code is based on krrish94's CarKeypoints \[[code](https://github.com/krrish94/CarKeypoints)\].

 ## Training
 Training of both Video-Person-ReID and metadata requires CarKeypoints's inference result on training set.
 For CarKeypoints, we use the pre-trained model \[[model](https://github.com/krrish94/CarKeypoints)\].
-Please refer to README.md file in each subfolder.
+Please refer to the README.md files in each subfolder.

 ## Testing
 Testing of both Video-Person-ReID and metadata requires CarKeypoints's inference result on testing set.
 In addition, Video-Person-ReID needs metadata's inference result on testing set.